hoovercj/ParseLoginStarter/README.md

 This project is meant to replace the quickstart for Parse Projects/IntegratingFacebookTutorial by providing an Android project offering twitter and facebook login out of the box.
 It also allows Anonymous Parse login with the ability to link to Facebook/Twitter afterwards.
 I don't currently have email/password login option, but I might add it later.

-This is a modified version of the Parse Tutorial <a href="https://www.parse.com/tutorials/integrating-facebook-in-android">Integrating Facebook in Android</a>.
+This is a modified version of the Parse Tutorial [Integrating Facebook in Android](https://www.parse.com/tutorials/integrating-facebook-in-android).

 # Setup